amari1997/amari1997/README.md

 - 👀 I’m interested in coding.
 - 🌱 I’m currently learning python.
 - 💞️ I’m looking to collaborate on coding projects.
-- 📫 How to reach me
+- 📫 How to reach me: amarimiller79@outlook.com
 -

 <!---